brightbox/brightbox-cloud-controller-manager/README.md

 The logs from the cloud controller will come out on the terminal.

-Exercise the controller by using `kubectl` in a separate terminal to create nodes and loadbalancers.
+Exercise the controller by using `kubectl` in a separate terminal by creating, updating and deleting nodes and loadbalancers.